 Long range forecasts provide information about expected future atmospheric and oceanic conditions, averaged over periods of one to three months.
 Like the medium and extended ranges, the long range forecasts are produced by the IFS coupled ocean-atmosphere model.
 Long term predictions rely on aspects of Earth system variability which have long time scales (months to years) and are, to a certain extent, predictable.
 The most important of these is the ENSO (El Nino Southern Oscillation) cycle.
 Although ENSO is a coupled ocean-atmosphere phenomenon centred over the tropical Pacific the influence of its fluctuations extends around the world.
 Many other sources of predictability are also represented by the forecast system.

-Long range forecasts are released every month and extend to 7 months in the future.
-Annual range forecasts are produced with the same system every 3 months, and extend to 13 months in the future.
-Please see the long and annual range forecast charts.
+Long range forecasts are released every month and extend seven months in the future.
+Annual range forecasts are produced with the same system every three months, and extend thirteen months in the future.

 Upgrade to SEAS5

 The fifth generation of the ECMWF seasonal forecasting system, SEAS5, will be introduced in November 2017, replacing System 4, which was released in 2011.
 SEAS5 includes updated versions of the atmospheric (IFS) and interactive ocean (NEMO) models and adds the interactive sea ice model LIM2.

 The table below summarizes the upgrades in model components and initialization for SEAS5.